onuraslanhan/tool-calling-agent-api/README.md

 - `calculator` uses Python's `eval()` with `__builtins__` disabled for safety.
 Sufficient for this project's scope, but a production version should use a dedicated expression parser instead of `eval` in any form.
 - Only two tools currently.
 The pattern extends to more (web search, date/time, etc.) without redesigning the agent setup.
 - Inherits the RAG project's relevance-threshold approach and its known instability as the document collection grows in size and topic diversity.
+- `gemini-embedding-001` free tier has a 100 requests/minute quota; large document uploads (e.g. long Wikipedia pages) can exceed it.
+Fixed by batching `add_documents` calls with retry/backoff and increasing chunk size.

 ## Stack

-FastAPI · LangChain (`create_agent`) · ChromaDB · Google Generative AI Embeddings · Google Gemini · `trafilatura` · `python-docx2txt` · Docker · Render
+FastAPI · LangChain (`create_agent`) · LangGraph (checkpointer) .
+ChromaDB · Google Generative AI Embeddings · Google Gemini · `trafilatura` · `python-docx2txt` · Docker · Render